 Code of Conduct

-PlanetSide 2 is a team ago at its core, and it’s customary to observe certain courtesies:
+PlanetSide 2 is a team game at its core, and it’s customary to observe certain courtesies:

-PlanetSide 2 has friendly fire, so don’t shoot allies, and don’t put allies in a position where they can shoot you by accident (i.e. don’t cross their line of fire).
+PlanetSide 2 has friendly fire, so don’t shoot allies, and don’t put allies in a position where they will shoot you by accident (i.e. don’t cross their line of fire).

 Accidents will happen.
 If you accidentally shoot an ally, use V + 8 callout to apologize.
 And if an ally shoots you by accident, do not retaliate.
 Eye for an eye leaves whole world blind.